 If it seems like the world is getting more expensive, that’s because it is.
 The cost of consumer goods is rising, according to the Bureau of Labor Statistics.
-That doesn’t mean you have to give up on fun times just yet, however.
+But that doesn’t mean you have to give up on fun times just yet.
 There are still ways to live well in a higher-priced world.
 By using these strategies, you can keep more of your paycheck for yourself.

 Just because something is really expensive right now, that doesn’t mean it will be in three months.